jsbisht/aws-developer-associate/cloud-formation.md

 - variables used within cfn-init are replaced before UserData is passed to EC2 instance
 - cfn-init communicates with CFN to get the configuration

-**NOTE**: If you update the configuration in `Metadata -> AWS::CloudFormation::Init` and rerun the template, cfn-init isn't reapplied.
+> If you update the configuration in `Metadata -> AWS::CloudFormation::Init` and rerun the template, cfn-init isn't reapplied.

 ---